tpoisot/ms_connectance_complexity/reply.md

 theory.
 This is ok, but I am concerned about the extent to which this is in line with the aims and scope of the journal.

-> We feel that the presentation of our work is inadequate.
+> We feel that the presentation of our work is not entirely fair.
 Although it is true that we primarily adress ecologists (we modified the title, and the text at several places, to make it clear), we evaluate the niche model in addition to the more general *ER* model.

 In any case, and in order to make it more 'ecological' I would make reference to ecology in the title; something like: 'When is an ecological network